This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Heat a heavy-bottom pot over medium-high heat.
-Melt 1 tablespoon of butter in the pot and add onion.
+• Heat a heavy-bottomed pot over medium-high heat.
+Melt 1 tablespoon of butter in the pot, then add the onion.
 Stir well and cook until the onion is tender and lightly browned.

-- Add diced tomatoes and tomato paste, keep stirring for 2 minutes until the juice comes out.
-Add chopped cabbage, carrot, potato chunks and stir-fry the vegetables for 2 to 3 minutes, then add beef broth.
-Now turn up the heat to high and bring the soup to a boil.
+• Add the diced tomatoes and tomato paste, stirring for 2 minutes until the juices are released.
+Then, add the chopped cabbage, carrot, and potato chunks, and stir-fry the vegetables for 2 to 3 minutes.
+Next, add the beef broth, turn the heat up to high, and bring the soup to a boil.

-- Once the soup is boiled, reduce the heat to medium and add beef sausage.
-Cover and simmer for 20 minutes until the potatoes are soft.
-Occasionally stir the soup to avoid the potatoes sticking to the bottom.
+• Once the soup reaches a boil, reduce the heat to medium and add the beef sausage.
+Cover and simmer for 20 minutes, or until the potatoes are soft.
+Stir the soup occasionally to prevent the potatoes from sticking to the bottom.

-- Meanwhile, melt the rest of the butter in a clean frying pan over medium heat.
-Add all-purpose flour to the pan and stir for a few minutes until lightly browned.
-Turn off the heat and transfer to a small bowl and mix well with 1 cup of water.
+• Meanwhile, melt the remaining butter in a clean frying pan over medium heat.
+Add the all-purpose flour to the pan and stir for a few minutes until lightly browned.
+Turn off the heat, transfer to a small bowl, and mix well with 1 cup of water.

-- Once the potatoes are softened, stir in the all-purpose flour slurry to thicken the soup.
+• Once the potatoes are soft, stir in the all-purpose flour slurry to thicken the soup.
 Add salt and ground black pepper to taste.
 Serve immediately.

 Notes

-- For a rich taste, thicken the soup with stir-fried all-purpose flour.
+• For a rich taste, thicken the soup with stir-fried all-purpose flour slurry.

 Nutrition